In this article:

 Where does this entry appear in the financial statements?

-Assets can be entered as Current Assets or Long-term Assets, and these two entries appear in different parts of the financials.
-In the Profit and Loss statement, only the depreciation and amortization of an asset will be listed, as this is the only part of the asset that's considered an expense of daily operations.
+Assets fall under two classifications: Current Assets and Long-term Assets, and these two entries appear in different parts of the financials.
+Only the depreciation and amortization of an asset are listed in the Profit and Loss statement, as this is the only part of the asset considered an expense of daily operations.

 The amortization of a current asset will appear under Operating Expenses as Amortization of Other Current Assets in the Profit & Loss, as shown below: